vahan-gev/vahan-gev/README.md

 # Hello, I'm Vahan Gevorgyan 👋

- I'm a Web Developer and Computer Science student at Loyola Marymount University.
+ I'm a Full-Stack Web Developer.
 I have a passion for programming and love to learn new technologies and languages.

 ## 💻 Technical Skills